 Course Load - The number of semester credit hours associated with the academic work in which a student is enrolled in any given term.

 Credit Hours - Normally one semester credit hour represents 60 minutes of classroom instruction each week for one semester.
-(Credit in a laboratory or studio class may require a longer period of time).
 A three credit class will meet for three 60-minute or two 90-minute sessions each week for the entire semester.
+Credit in a laboratory or studio class may require a longer period of time.

 Degree - An academic title MSU Billings is authorized to confer as official recognition to those who complete an academic program.
 An example is a Bachelor of Science Degree.